With summer coming to an end in Northridge, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can sanitize it by pouring watered-down bleach through the tube to clean the line.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can clean it by flowing watered-down bleach through the tube to flush the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall